se-sic/VaRA-Tool-Suite/docs/source/vara-ts/benchbuild.rst

 Both tasks can be accomplished using the :ref:`vara-container` tool.
 Remember to first select a research tool and then build the base containers afterwards.

-You can now run your experiments in a container simply by replacing the ``run`` in your BenchBuild command with ``container``, for example, like this:
+You can now run your experiments in a container simply by replacing the ``run`` in your BenchBuild command with ``container run``, for example, like this:

 .. code-block:: bash

   cd $VARA_ROOT/benchbuild
-  benchbuild -vv container -E GenerateBlameReport gzip
+  benchbuild -vv container run -E GenerateBlameReport gzip

 Note, that each project is responsible for providing a :ref:`base container image <Using Containers>` to run in.